|LOST HOSPITALS OF LONDON|

 |1899 - 1987

 The Wandle Valley Isolation Hospital opened in 1899 for the care of patients suffering from scarlet fever, typhoid and diphtheria.
-It had 28 beds.
-As the residents of Carshalton had objected to an infectious diseases hospital being sited near their village, it had been built on a 15.9 acre site in the Wandle Valley.
+As the residents of Carshalton had objected to an infectious diseases hospital being sited near their village, it had been built on a plot of land in the Wandle Valley.
 (In fact, the Hospital suffered from a surfeit of addresses - variously noted as Beddington Corner, Wallington, Mitcham or Middleton Road, Carshalton, or Mitcham Junction, Surrey.
 They all describe the same location.)

 In 1928 the laundry was enlarged again and remodelled.